colinbate/bingo/README.md

 npm run build
 ```

-You can run the newly built app with `npm run start`.
-This uses [sirv](https://github.com/lukeed/sirv), which is included in your package.json's `dependencies` so that the app will work when you deploy to platforms like [Heroku](https://heroku.com).
+You can serve up the newly built app with `npm run preview`.
+This allows you to ensure nothing was damaged in the production build process.

+You can then host the app with whichever static host you prefer.